Kurt212/syncgroup/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/kurt212/syncgroup.svg)](https://pkg.go.dev/github.com/kurt212/syncgroup)
 ![Go Version](https://img.shields.io/github/go-mod/go-version/kurt212/syncgroup)

-This is a package that contains an implementation of an abstract synchronisation mechanism - synchronisation group.
+## Introduction

-The main idea is to have an ability to run independent tasks in separate goroutines which way return errors.
+Syncgroup is a Go package that provides an abstract synchronization mechanism, allowing you to run independent tasks in separate goroutines and collect all occurred errors.
+It is similar to `errgroup` but does not cancel the context of the goroutines if any of them returns an error.

-A user can wait until all goroutines finish running and collect all occurred errors.
+## Key Features

+- **Convenient API**: Run goroutines and wait for their completion with `sg.Go(func() error)` and `sg.Wait()`.
+- **Error Handling**: Collects all errors from goroutines and returns them as a single error, wrapped according to [Go 1.13 errors wrapping rules](https://go.dev/blog/go1.13-errors).
+- **Panic Recovery**: Recovers panics in goroutines and returns them as errors.
+- **Concurrency Limiting**: Set a limit on the number of concurrent goroutines.

+## Differences from Industry Standards

+**SyncGroup** offers several enhancements over `sync.WaitGroup` and `errgroup`:

+- **Better API**: Simplified and more convenient.
+- **Error Handling**: Automatically collects and returns all errors.
+- **Panic Recovery**: Recovers from panics and returns them as errors.
+- **Concurrency Limiting**: Allows setting a limit on concurrent goroutines.
-The design is similar to errgroup (https://godoc.org/golang.org/x/sync/errgroup), but it does not cancel the context of the goroutines if any of them returns an error.
+- **Comprehensive Error Collection**: Unlike `errgroup`, `SyncGroup` does not cancel the context of the goroutines if any of them returns an error.
+`errgroup` is designed to obtain the result only if all jobs are successful.
+When multiple errors occur, `errgroup` only returns the first one and ignores the rest.

 ## Documentation
 See more on [godoc site](https://godoc.org/github.com/kurt212/syncgroup)